16 Minute Tabata Workout that is a killer exercise to kick your butt.

 So which exercise type burns more calories?

 Aerobic exercise burns more calories than Anaerobic because it is more efficient and uses fat as a fuel source.
 It strengthens your heart and lungs and makes you a happier healthier person.

 However, Anaerobic exercise helps you to build lean muscle.
 The more lean body mass (everything in your body besides fat) the more quickly you will metabolize the calories you consume.

 According to Fitness author Christian Finn, every pound of muscle you have your body will burn 6 calories a day, every pound of fat burns 2 calories.
 That means muscle has the ability to burn three times the calories as fat.

 Aerobic is the better choice to burn the number of calories during an exercise, but Anaerobic offers you a long-term calorie burn.

 Which should you choose?
 Both, mixing in Aerobic and Anaerobic will give you the overall cardio fitness with the strength you need to sustain your self as you get older.
-Try a spin class where the instructor will take you anaerobic a few times in a class, or throw in a few high intensity sprints into your jog routine.
-Try a workout class that offers interval training or throw in my 16 minute Tabata workout during your week.
+Try a spin class where the instructor will take you anaerobic a few times in a class, or throw in a few high-intensity sprints into your jog routine.
+Try a workout class that offers interval training or throw in my 16 minutes Tabata workout during your week.

 For some inspiration below is one of my Tabata routines.
 ‘Tabata is a type of high-intensity interval workout.’